-We find patient specific biases in dynamics representation.
+We find patient-specific biases in dynamics representation.

-We can replicate by creating a mismatch in control dynamics (inertia) and using simulation.
+We can replicate dysmetria by creating a mismatch in dynamics (inertia) in healthy people and using simulation.

-We can partially correct by altering patient limb inertia with a robot.
+We can partially correct dysmetria by altering patient limb inertia with a robot.
 This does not correct trial-to-trial variability.